HugoDaniel/hugodaniel.com/content/posts/2021-01-30-the-life-of-a-web-component-state-in-shadow.md

 </body></html>
 ```

-Just a simple todos list, declared and visible in the browser and in code, a typical day in HTML.
+Just a simple list of todos, declared and visible both in the browser and in code, a typical day in HTML.

-Each of those `<li>` items in the todo app can have some state associated.
+Then each of those `<li>` items in the todo app could have some state associated.
 Here is a configuration that might fit it:

 - Creation date
 - Tags/Category